Skip to content

 Equipment overview

-The CPDF inventory is dominated by late-Continental-Wars-era systems with selective modernisation.
-Service-rifle, mechanized-force, and small-craft modernisation programmes have been pursued through the 2010s and 2020s as international-quarter hosting revenues have supported the defence budget; major-platform modernisation (main battle tanks, major naval combatants, modern combat aircraft) has lagged.
+Service-rifle, mechanized-force, and small-craft modernisation programmes have been pursued through the 2010s and 2020s as international-quarter hosting revenues have supported the defence budget; major-platform modernisation (main battle tanks, modern combat aircraft, modern medium-range SAM systems) has lagged.
+This is a deliberate doctrinal choice, not a budget constraint.

 Alliance role